AdaCore/training_material/courses/fundamentals_of_ada/902_future_capabilities.rst

 * Ada OOP model contains syntactical oddities

    - Relation between type and methods is difficult to track
-   - No way to selectively hide/show fields
+   - No way to selectively hide/show components
    - No proper constructor/destructor
    - Calls are not dispatching by default
    - Access type can only access one type in hierarchy by default